Title: Warning Shots

 Other than the few fishermen and young children playing with the remains of some old lobster-pots and rope, the little harbour was empty.
 The boats rocked gently in the calm waves that sloshed up against the stone harbour wall and their masts creaked softly.
 Gulls cawed overhead and somewhere, faintly, music and laughter drifted through the air.
 The sky above was a musky orange, glowing like the embers of a soft fire and behind him his own crew gushed at the sight.

-One ran forward, his orange hair glowing like a flame in the light.
+One, a boy, ran forward - his orange hair glowing like a flame in the light.
 "This is so exciting!" he exclaimed, wringing his hands and making to run to the gate leading into the city.

 He snatched the boy's arm and dragged him back.
 "Shut up!
 Want to get caught?" he snapped, his eyes flicking to the elderly fishermen that were now loading their pots and baskets onto their boat.
-For a second he thought he caught a glimpse of red amongst them, but he dismissed it as being his agitation.
-He turned his eyes back to the boy, his eyes dark from under his hood.
-"We cannot bring attention to ourselves, Cody."
+For a second he thought he caught a glimpse of red among them, but in his agitation he dismissed it swiftly.
+He turned his eyes back to the boy sharply.
+"Do not draw attention, Cody."
 He hissed.

 Dante pulled Chee's hood up over his head and swept past them, "Just keep quiet, both of you." he said coldly.
-The third man shook his head and followed him, concealing the bag beneath his cloak and flicked a finger out towards Chee.
-The boy took the signal and scrambled up behind them, his feet taking two steps for every single stride of both other men.
+The third man shook his head and followed him, concealing the bag beneath his cloak and curling a finger out towards Chee.
+The boy took the signal and scrambled up behind them, his feet taking two steps for every single stride of theirs.

 The streets of the town were relatively quiet like the harbour.
 One or two residents strolled along the streets and hardly seemed to notice them.
-When someone did, Dante's heart jolted, dreading the idea that they may be uncovered, but was relieved when the man simply tipped his hat and bid them a good evening.
+When someone did Dante's heart jolted and his hand darted to the Colt M1911 resting at his hip, but he feigned an itch when the man simply tipped his hat and bid them a good evening.
 Dante nodded, uttering a reply and quickened his pace.

 "Shut up you fool!"
 Chee directed his angry grey eyes at him and made a muffled noise that earned him a glare.
 "For someone as cute as you, your temper's the complete opposite."
 He growled.

-Lucifer smirked softly, looking over the list, "You insist on working together then go off on your own."
+Lucifer smirked softly, looking over the list, "You're gonna go off on your own?"